Laboratory Safety Manual - Chapter 02: Laboratory Safety Plan

 The OSHA Laboratory Standard requires that supervisors advise employees of chemical hazards at the time of initial assignment and whenever new exposure situations occur.
 Keep a laboratory safety notebook as a reference for laboratory personnel.
 Indicate the location of this information in this table.
 The Laboratory Standard requires communicating the following information to employees:

 • Location and availability of the Chemical Hygiene Plan (Laboratory Safety Manual and Laboratory Safety Plan).
 These documents can be referenced online.
-Printed copies are not required except for the sections of the LSP that are printed and posted.
+Printed copies are not required except for the sections of the LSP which specify that they must be printed and posted.

 • Location and availability of known reference material (including safety data sheets) on the hazards, safe handling, storage, and disposal of hazardous chemicals.